 A native of Lakeland, Fla., Dr. Mohler was a Faculty Scholar at Florida Atlantic University before receiving his Bachelor of Arts degree from Samford University in Birmingham, Ala.
 He holds a master of divinity degree and the doctor of philosophy (in systematic and historical theology) from Southern Seminary.
 He has pursued additional study at the St. Meinrad School of Theology and has done research at University of Oxford (England).

-Dr. Mohler also serves as the Joseph Emerson Brown Professor of Christian Theology at Southern Seminary.
+Dr. Mohler also serves as Professor of Christian Theology at Southern Seminary.
 His writings have been published throughout the United States and Europe.
 He has received numerous awards and recognition including the Edwin Meese III Originalism and Religious Liberty Award from the Alliance Defending Freedom (2015), Christian Standard Bible award from Lifeway Christian Resources (2017), Award for Biblical Counseling Achievement from The Association of Certified Biblical Counselors (2015), M.E.
 Dodd Denominational Service Award from Union University (2009), and a Doctor of Laws degree from Bryan College (2016).